garthgoldwater/letsdothis/readme.md

 capstone project from thoughtbot's Metis program (a 12-week ruby-on-rails intensive).
 It aims to help people plan a group activities very quickly and with minimal friction.
 It will be on heroku once I finish the first round of styling.
-It is part of a larger set of experiments I'm going to be doing for the next few months as I continue to hone my ruby and rails skills.
+It is part of a larger set of exercises I'm going to be doing for the next few months as I continue to hone my ruby/rails/js skills.
 It's also part of a set of user interface experiments that I'm calling "Ergonomic Data Structures".

 ##Example Use Case
 Have you ever tried to plan anything over Facebook chat that involved:
   A. More than three people, or
   B. More planning than going out to see a movie?

 It's a nightmare.
 The two most obvious examples are potlucks and camping trips.
 You need to keep track of who is bringing what and you have a set of